-Five Best Drop-Down Announcement/Notification Bar Plugins for WordPress (2018)
+Top Six Drop-Down Announcement & Notification Bar Plugins for WordPress

-Successful webmasters understand the importance of leveraging all of the high-visibility areas of a website: These spaces need to be used for maximum effect if you and your visitors are going to get the most out of your site.
-In this post, I’ll be focusing on one area of impact: The very top of the screen.
+Successful webmasters understand the importance of leveraging the high-visibility areas of a website — these spaces need to be used for maximum effect if you and your visitors are going to get the most out of your offering.
+In this post, I’ll be focusing on one key area of impact: The very top of the screen.

-Notification bars are the ideal alternative to popups.
-Their position at the top of the screen ensures maximum visibility without disrupting a visitor’s flow, making them far less intrusive.
+They’re the ideal alternative to popups, as their position at the top of the screen ensures maximum visibility without disrupting a visitor’s flow, making them far less intrusive.
 For many webmasters, this is the perfect compromise, and, because of this, notification bars have surged in popularity.

 Another reason for their popularity is their versatility — notification bars can perform a number of functions, such as displaying important announcements, recruiting new subscribers to a mailing list or linking to important content.

 They’re particularly great for driving conversions and for displaying effective calls to action.

 Today, I’ll be introducing you to six of the best WordPress notification bar plugins available.

 The developers created a custom post type for announcements, which means the process of adding an announcement is the same as adding a new blog post or page.